-The main PRC employment laws and regulations include the Labor Law of the PRC (the "Labor Law") promulgated by SCNPC and latest amended and became effective from July 1, 2013, and the Implementing Regulations of the Labor Contract Law of the PRC promulgated by the State Council on September 18, 2008.
+The main PRC employment laws and regulations include the Labor Law of the PRC (the "Labor Law") promulgated by SCNPC and latest amended on December 29, 2018, the Labor Contract Law of the PRC (the "Labor Contract Law") promulgated by SCNPC and latest amended and became effective from July 1, 2013, and the Implementing Regulations of the Labor Contract Law of the PRC promulgated by the State Council on September 18, 2008.
 The Labor Law and the Labor Contract Law govern the establishment of employment relationships between employers and employees, and the execution, performance, termination of, and the amendment to, labor contracts.
 The Labor Contract Law is primarily aimed at regulating rights and obligations of employee or employer, including matters with respect to the establishment, performance and termination of labor contracts.
 Moreover, according to the Labor Contract Law: (i) employees must comply with regulations in the labor contracts concerning commercial confidentiality and non-competition; (ii) employees may terminate their labor contracts with their employers if their employers fail to make social insurance contributions in accordance with the law; and (iii) enterprises and institutions shall establish and improve their system of workplace safety and sanitation, strictly abide by state rules and standards on workplace safety, educate laborers in labor safety and sanitation in the PRC.